Skip to Content Skip to navigation

 • When you leave the hospital you may be tender over your incision.
 It is recommended to have a small towel or extra fabric between your seatbelt and incision.
 This will protect it from friction of your seatbelt.
 Be sure the fabric you use is thin so that the seatbelt is still effective in an emergency.

 • Watch this video on getting in and out of a car.
-While the women in the video are pregnant these principles still apply following a caesarean section
+While the woman in the video is pregnant these principles still apply following a caesarean section.

 Getting In And Out Of Car